 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.

-If you are looking for a travel insurance to go along with your trip to Germany, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
+If you are looking for travel insurance to go along with your trip to Germany, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
 They have a simple and flexible search system that allowed me to find the right insurance for the right amount of time at an affordable price in seconds.
-If you need a travel insurance, give WorldNomads.com a try.
+If you need travel insurance, give WorldNomads.com a try.

 Top 6 Things to Do in Dresden